zakimjz/zakimjz.github.io/pages/courses/mlib/syllabus.md

   class.
 Final projects can be done in groups of at most two students.

 * **Attendance (10%)**: Students are required to attend and participate in the class.
 Attendance will be taken.
-Late Submissions: Most assignments will be due just before midnight on the due date.
-Late assignments will be accepted with 15% grade penalty per day.

 Students auditing the course are required to complete all assignments and projects, as well as attend the classes.